MarkFlow

 ## Training Configuration

-- Model: GPT-based transformer
+- Model: transformer-based

 - Dataset size: 10M tokens